Tal-Dor/OrionUO-docs/src/scripting/targeting-orion-assistant.md

 Point the target on the object found by searching container.

-- - graphic - Type or type list for search.
+- `graphic` - Type or type list for search.
 0xFFFF ignored.

-- - color - Colour or Colour list for search.
+- `color` - Colour or Colour list for search.
 0xFFFF ignored.

-- - container - Searched Container.
+- `container` - Searched Container.

-- - flags - Flag Search Filters.
+- `flags` - Flag Search Filters.

-- - recurse - Recursive Search in subcontainers.
+- `recurse` - Recursive Search in subcontainers.
 </br></br>
 ***
 </br>